 For non-profits grants, funding from foundations is limited.
 Partnerships with For-profit industries can strengthen the proposal from a Non-profit organization, widening the funding landscape.

 The National Science Foundation’s Advanced Technology Education program requires partnerships between for-profit and non-profit organizations to receive technology grants.
 The goal of the program is to engage as many wrap-around services as possible to ensure an outcome is achieved.
-The overall impact from a proposal is greater with strong partnerships.
+The overall impact of a proposal is greater with strong partnerships.

 What Impacts Grant Availability?

 Grant availability heavily depends on the competitive landscape of the industry.
 Historically, federal grants are more competitive and therefore more difficult to receive.
-On the other hand, state grants less competitive and awarded more frequently.
+On the other hand, state grants are less competitive and awarded more frequently.
 Timing is also an important factor to consider.
 Sometimes grant awards are delayed or unavailable until a certain period which can delay an organization’s operations.

 How to Increase the Likelihood of Receiving a Grant